Destination XL Group: Uncertain Future

 Granted, this lack of change in expense in dollar terms came in the face of a 7.2% increase in revenues.
 Still, the 270 basis point decline in SG&A expenses as a percentage of revenues has been more than offset by the corresponding 300 basis point decline in gross margins (280 basis points if one excludes the inventory write-downs in the most recent year).
 It's possible that the advent of store closures driven by the coronavirus - and the associated deep cost cutting and close review of expenses - will result in longer term savings as some costs are simply not restored to the business.
 We consider this the best case outcome for any material progress on SG&A expenses.

 Ultimately, if Destination XL is to become profitable, it has to successfully manage these three metrics and, so far, the company has demonstrated an inability to do so effectively during reasonably strong economic conditions.
-In considering the relatively likelihoods of the respective outcomes, it’s difficult to draw any conclusion except that the future is murky.
+In considering the relative likelihoods of the respective outcomes, it's difficult to draw any conclusion except that the future is murky.
 Indeed, even if the company does survive the current environment (outside of a bankruptcy or restructuring which would dilute or wipe out present shareholders), the weight of evidence and experience suggests the odds are against the company.

 Board and Executive Compensation